-As a millennial I have witnessed this online revolution- from religiously playing snake on the Nokia 3310 to managing more than 4 social media accounts and following hundreds of politically charged sites and meme pages.
+As a millennial I have witnessed this online revolution- from religiously playing Snake on the Nokia 3310 to managing more than 4 social media accounts and following hundreds of politically charged sites and, of course, meme pages.
 And I’m definitely not the only one.
 Millions of people share, like, tweet, double tap and snap everyday.
 It all seems quite extraordinary doesn’t it?
-What’s extraordinary, though, is that we didn’t even notice it happened.
+What’s extraordinary though, is that we didn’t even notice it happened.
 This is because it’s part of who we are now.

 How many ‘friends’ do you have on Facebook?
 Are they really your friends?
 How do you portray yourself on these platforms?
 Why?
 Have ‘likes’ and ‘followers’ and ‘double-taps’ become more valuable than a face-to-face compliment?

 These are some of the questions I want to consider.
 Social media extends the number of people we interact with, but it also results in technologically mediated interaction.
 Have you ever noticed that you know exactly when to grab your phone and start scrolling through your newsfeed when things get awkward or when your friend quickly goes to the bathroom?
 Or perhaps you analyse that ‘blue-tick’ too much and start getting anxious and paranoid because he/she doesn’t reply.

 Or perhaps you spend 30 minutes sifting through photographs of yourself, trying to find the perfect one that everyone will like.

 Or maybe you’ve even perfected your Boomerang move.